ge-high-assurance/RACK/rack-box/README.md

 You will need to copy the following files into the `files` subdirectory before building your rack-box images:

-- `files/fuseki.tar.gz`: latest Fuseki release (download
+- `files/fuseki.tar.gz`: latest Fuseki release (download tarball from
-  `apache-jena-fuseki-3.16.0.tar.gz` from
   <https://jena.apache.org/download/> and rename it)

 - `files/rack-cli.tar.gz`: A binary distribution of the RACK CLI, see